Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - *Alert*
   - *Emergency*

 - Log message box
   Detailed log message with further information to the log type.

   > [Info] In case of an error, detailed information is provided (stack trace) for reporting and debugging purposes.

 - *Created - by*
 Date and time of creation, name and user name of the user who initiated the process.

-[comment]: <> (Ich gehe davon aus, dass Log ist automatisch vom System erstellt, daher "process creator", oder ist es "workflow creator"?)
+[comment]: <> (Oli: Ich gehe davon aus, dass der Log automatisch vom System erstellt wird, daher "process creator", oder bezieht es sich hier auf "workflow creator"?)

 - *Workflow*
 Workflow ID number and name.